Stefano Cecchi: Career

 Thanks to his ability to predict new trends creating highly successful products, he was even mentioned in the Treccani Italian encyclopedia.

 As of 2021, he is focused on asset-backed investments and has set up the London-based private equity fund "Fondo per l'Arte - FpA", which invests in modern and contemporary art with a particular interest in emerging artists.

+Stefano Cecchi’s net worth is estimated to be over 130 million euros as of 2025, and he is the major shareholder in four British funds that hold important collections of contemporary art, including one of the world's best-known Arte Povera collections.

 Books

-In 2012 Cecchi published "10 years, 1000 projects", an anthology of his works.
+In 2012, Cecchi published "10 years, 1000 projects", an anthology of his works.

-In 2013 he published "Play, the autobiography of a dream".
+In 2013, he published "Play, the autobiography of a dream".

+As a contemporary art collectionist, Stefano Cecchi presented 5 catalogues: FP1 (2021), FP2 (2022), Transavanguardia Enchanted (2023), Forma 1 (2024) and Arte Povera e dintorni (2024).
+He has been writing a column in the Il Giornale dell’Arte under a pseudonym since 2023.

 Sport

-Cecchi is also an ITF (International Tennis Federation) player in both over-35 and over-40 categories, specialized in men's doubles and mixed doubles.
+Cecchi is also an ITF (International Tennis Federation) player in both over-35 and over-40 categories, specialised in men's doubles and mixed doubles.
 He won 14 international ITF tournaments, three medals in the European Championships, and played in the World Championships (with Fabrizio Gariglio), ranking second in the world and as a seeded player.